The-Known-Galaxy/archives/sith/group_legends/tales_of_scrawl_homeland/tales_of_scrawl_homeland.md

 # Article

 Scrawl's body was built exactly how a humanoid alligator would look: scales, an elongated snout, but his eyes were unlike any other Kuvok, His eyes were a bright orange while most of Kuvoks eyes were either green, blue, or even sometimes both.
 He wore a brown tattered cloak with steel armor underneath it.

 It was raining, the cold rain dropped on Scrawl's snout as he stared into the clouds.
-He had always admired rain, it reminded him that life wasn't so repetitive, it isn't so…..
+He had always admired rain, it reminded him that life wasn't so repetitive, it isn't soâ€¦..
 Dull.
 Hunting day was always his favorite day.
 Kuvoks only hunted on days with rain out of tradition from when the first recorded kill on planet Antro was made on a day of rain.